Cooking Peaches- The Ultimate Summer Fruit

 Start with fresh ripe peaches with little to no overly ripe soft spots.
 Choose for the delicious aroma, also.
-Whether you grow your own or buy from the local farmer’s market, harvesting and buying at the peak of the season will give you the best taste and texture.
+Whether you grow your own or buy from the local farmer’s market, harvesting and buying and cooking peaches, at the peak of the season will give you the best taste and texture.

 Preparing Peaches for Canning or Freezing